MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-configure.md

 **Android**:

 - **Microsoft Tunnel** - Download the Microsoft Tunnel app from the **Google Play** store.
 See Add  Android store apps to Microsoft Intune.
-- **Microsoft Defender for Endpoint** - As part of a public preview, you can opt-in to use Microsoft Defender for Endpoint with support for Microsoft Tunnel.
+- **Microsoft Defender for Endpoint** - As part of a public preview, you can opt in to use Microsoft Defender for Endpoint with support for Microsoft Tunnel.
 For guidance on joining the public preview and configuring Microsoft Defender for Endpoint as your tunnel app, see [Migrate to the Defender for Endpoint app](../protect/microsoft-tunnel-migrate-app.md).

-  If you use Microsoft Defender for Endpoint as your tunnel application and as a mobile threat defense application, see [Use Microsoft Defender for Endpoint for MTD and as the Microsoft Tunnel app](#use-custom-settings-for-microsoft-defender-for-endpoint) for important configuration guidance.
+  If you use Microsoft Defender for Endpoint as your Microsoft Tunnel client application and as a mobile threat defense (MTD) application, see [Use Microsoft Defender for Endpoint for MTD and as the Microsoft Tunnel app](#use-custom-settings-for-microsoft-defender-for-endpoint) for important configuration guidance.

 **iOS/iPadOS**: